tomosh22/practical-3/specification-2/README.md

 * Terminal should give option on whether you want to add a filter on pictures or see thumbnails, input f for filter and t for thumbnail
+* If t is inputted terminal will display a list of pictures to choose from to preview
 * If f is inputted terminal will display a list of pictures to choose from to add a filter on, input the picture number only to select picture
 * Terminal will then output a range of filters to choose from, to select filter input the character/characters before